 •Our school year program runs Monday- Friday, 230-6pm and we are hiring only for Tuesdays and Thursdays from 230-6 and a weekly training session on Wednesdays from 6-7:30pm.

-•Hours in the spring break and summer camp (10 weeks, June 1-August 8) will be a portion of the day between 7:30am-6pm and we're looking for someone willing to work 5 days a week during those times.
+•Hours in the spring break and summer camp (10 weeks, May 28-August 8) will be a portion of the day between 7:30am-6pm and we're looking for someone willing to work 5 days a week during those times.

-•Also looking for someone interested in more sporadic, thought planned far in advance, pop-up adventure play events all around CU.
+•Also looking for someone interested in more sporadic, though planned far in advance, pop-up adventure play events all around CU-- usually weeknight evenings and occasional weekend afternoons.

 •Bachelor's degree preferred.
 Perfect for a grad student or community member.